DamengRandom/postgressql-trial-2025/README.md

 # Learn something related with PostgresSQL

-- This is just a quick demo for docker, postgressql and nodejs in TS with express.
+- This is just a quick demo for docker, postgressql and expressjs in TS version.
 - This is not a production ready code.

 ## Install & Local Setups